Access our latest LDC reports, filled with fresh data and insights for today’s decision-makers. Explore now.

 In the Las Meras Meras Fireside Chat, honorees Linda Alvarado and Patty Arvielo shared their inspiring journeys in an intimate conversation moderated by Ana Valdez (President & CEO, Latino Donor Collaborative).
 The discussion highlighted the resilience that has shaped their success.

 The day concluded with the Allies Conversation, where Pancho Gonzalez (CEO, Lopez Dorada Foods) and Sol Trujillo (Chairman, Latino Donor Collaborative) discussed the importance of allyship in uplifting Latinas across industries.
-This session, moderated by Patty Juarez (Executive Vice President and Head of Hispanic/Latino Affairs, Wells Fargo, LDC Advisory Network), explored actionable strategies for advancing Latina representation.
+This session, moderated by Patty Juarez (EVP, Public Affairs and External Engagement, Wells Fargo, LDC Advisory Network), explored actionable strategies for advancing Latina representation.

 “Latinas are transforming the fabric of society—leading businesses, reshaping industries, driving innovation in media, and raising the next generation of Latino leaders,”